helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 90. That is not true for this first term.
 91. Okay.
 92. So let's look at the first term.
-93. The sum, the product from t prime equals one to little t of the probability ratios.
+93. The sum, the product from t' equals one to little t of the probability ratios.
 94. So this first term is trouble.
-95. The reason this first term is trouble is because it's exponential in capital T.
+95. The reason this first term is trouble is because it's exponential in T.
 96. Right.
 97. Let's say that the importance weights are all less than one.
 98. That's a pretty reasonable assumption because you sampled your actions according to pi theta, so your actions are going to have a higher probability under pi theta than they do under pi theta prime.